A microscopic theory of Curzon-Ahlborn heat engine

 Please note that $\overline{P}_{\mathrm{max}}$ is independent of $r$.
 Hence $\overline{P}_{\mathrm{max}}$ is also the global maximum power.
-Similar relation to Eq. (\ref{eq:max_power}) has been obtained in Ref. \citep{curzon1975efficiency}, but Eq. (\ref{eq:ca_time}) has not been obtained previously.
-It is straightforward to see that the EMP of the Brownian engine is the CA efficiency
+It is straightforward to see that the EMP of the Brownian engine in the highly underdamped regime is the CA efficiency